fuxiaG/Information-Diffusion-Datasets/README.md

 ### Comparison of datasets
-In terms of the classification of tasks and the six attributes of data, we collect sixty-six publicly available datasets used in current works for each subtask, as shown in Table 2.
+In terms of the classification of tasks and the six attributes of data, we collect sixty-five publicly available datasets used in current works for each subtask, as shown in Table 2.
 Additionally, the available URLs for these datasets are provided in Table 3.

 <img